Social Media Toolkit

 Published Date: 11/19/2012

 These resources were compiled for the Web and Social Media Institute held at the 2012 Ryan White Grantee Meeting.
-The Institute comprised three 90 minute training sessions: 101: Start the Conversation, 201: Maximize Your Impact, and 301: Measure Value.
+The Institute comprised three 90 minute training sessions: 101: Start the Conversation, 201: Maximize Your Impact, and 301: Measure Value, and was presented in collaboration with staff representing AIDS.gov and the Ryan White TARGET Center.

 - New Media Tools [Website]